gerstner-hub/rocket.term/README.md

   handled this way, the third column of each message is the optional thread root message #nr.

-### Opening URLs

-URLs in chat messages are treated specially by the Rocket.Chat server.
-It tries to obtain additional metadata about a website and displays it in a follow-up chat message.
-This can include the author name, the page title or a page excerpt.

-Indepentenly of any available metadata, rocket.term supports opening URLs via the `/urlopen [URLSPEC]` command.
-Each URL encountered in a chat room will be assigned a unique number like `[12]`.
-To open it the command `/urlopen [12]` can be used.
-The URL will be opened in the browser specified in the `BROWSER` environment variable.
-Currently the browser will be executed in the foreground.
-This means that rocket.term will be unavailable until you close the browser.
-If the browser runs in the terminal and rocket.term will attempt to restore the original terminal settings and redraw itself.
-You can also point `BROWSER` to a program that continues running in the background to keep rocket.term available while you are looking at the URL.

-### Downloading and Uploading Attachments

-The `/upload`, `/download` and `/openfile` commands support uploading, downloading and opening file attachments.
-Files are attached to chat messages and are identified similarly to URLs with a unique number syntax like `[!4]`.

-Similarly to URL open handling the execution of rocket.term will be suspended for large file downloads, or if opening downloaded files in external applications that run in the foreground.

 ### Entering Commands

 Any normal text entered will be posted verbatim as a new chat message.
 You can